gingerhome/gingee/docs/ai-context/ai-context.md

 #

-# Glade: The GingerJS Admin Panel
+# Glade: The Gingee Admin Panel

-Glade is the official, web-based administration panel that is bundled with every GingerJS server.
+Glade is the official, web-based administration panel that is bundled with every Gingee server.
 It provides a simple, secure, and powerful user interface for managing the entire lifecycle of all applications running on your server instance.

-Glade is itself a GingerJS application, built to showcase the platform's capabilities.
+Glade is itself a Gingee application, built to showcase the platform's capabilities.
 It is a **privileged app**, meaning it has special permission to use the powerful `platform` module to perform its administrative tasks.

 ## First-Time Access & Login

-When you create a new GingerJS project using the `gingerjs-cli init` command, the Glade application is automatically installed and configured for you.
+When you create a new Gingee project using the `gingee-cli init` command, the Glade application is automatically installed and configured for you.

 1.  **Initial Credentials:** During the `init` wizard, you are prompted for an administrator username and password.
 The CLI securely hashes the password using Argon2 and stores these credentials inside Glade's configuration file.